extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

    :local:
    :depth: 1

-Most of the actions below can be used to automate SLX or VDX switches, however there are some actions that are only valid for VDX switches as outlined below.
-If an action is only valid for VDX it will be documented in the action details, otherwise the action is supported for both VDX and SLX.
+Most of the actions below can be used to automate SLX or VDX switches, however, there are some actions that are only valid for VDX switches as outlined below.
+If an action is only valid for VDX, it will be documented in the action details, otherwise, the action is supported for both VDX and SLX.

 Device Registration
 -------------------
-Starting with Network Essentials (NE) v1.2, the device credentials registration feature enables users to register device and associated credentials once, eliminating the need to provide device credentials for each action invocation.
+Starting with Network Essentials (NE) Automation Suite v1.2, the device credentials registration feature enables users to register a device and its associated credentials once, eliminating the need to provide device credentials for each action invocation.
 This is supported for SLX, VDX and MLXe device families.
-Based on device type and user options, users need to provide different set of device credentials.
+Based on device type and user options, users need to provide a different set of device credentials.

-NE actions use primarily REST and SSH protocols to interact with SLX and VDX devices.
-Username and password are sufficient for these protocols.
+NE Automation Suite actions use primarily REST and SSH protocols to interact with SLX and VDX devices.
+The username and password are sufficient for these protocols.

-However, for MLXe, NE actions use SSH and SNMP protocols, requiring the following additional credentials:
+However, for MLXe, NE actions use SSH and SNMP protocols that requires the following additional credentials:

 * Username and password for SSH
-* SNMP version, and then the relevant SNMP credentials - Community string for SNMPv2, Username, auth-priv protocols and the corresponding passphrases for SNMP v3.
+* SNMP version, and the relevant SNMP credentials - Community string for SNMPv2, Username, auth-priv protocols and the corresponding passphrases for SNMP v3.
-* Enable password for NetIron devices where privileged exec mode is password protected
+* Enable password for NetIron devices where privileged exec mode is password protected.

-For this release, Network Essentials has the following changes:
+For this release, Network Essentials Automation Suite has the following changes:

 - One time device registration is required for all devices including SLX, NOS and NetIron based devices.
-- Devices must be configured with appropriate credentials prior to registering in NE
+- Devices must be configured with appropriate credentials prior to registering in NE.

 NE includes new actions to register device credentials to register a device.

-Factory Default Credentials - if registration is not performed, NE actions use the following factory default
+Factory Default Credentials - if registration is not performed, the NE Automation Suite actions will use the following factory default
 credentials:

   .. code-block:: bash